 For more information visit the Glasgow Prestwick Airport website.

 Avis is located onsite in the Arrivals area of the airport terminal.

 Metered five, six and seven-seater taxis are available outside of the terminal on a 24-hour basis.
 Reservations are not required, but if no taxis are waiting outside the airport, a taxi can be requested using the direct-dial courtesy phone in the Arrivals Hall.
 Cash, credit and debit cards are accepted by all taxis.

 Glasgow Prestwick has its own train station, connected to the terminal by a covered walkway.
-The airport train station is served by trains traveling to and from Glasgow Central station (50 minute ride), with onward service available to Edinburgh.
-All passengers traveling to or from the airport by train are eligible for a 50% discount on their train ticket.
+The airport train station is served by trains travelling to and from Glasgow Central station (50 minute ride), with onward service available to Edinburgh.
+All passengers travelling to or from the airport by train are eligible for a 50% discount on their train ticket.
 For more information, visit the Glasgow Prestwick Airport website.